What’s the Rate of Return of Major Gift Fundraising?

 We had run the numbers on their potential from major gift donors, and we presented what would be possible if they invested in their major gifts fundraising program.

 Since they had solid donor prospects, all they needed to do was connect with and nurture these donors even more than they had been.
-If they invested in their fundraising program by hiring more staff and then investing in the systems, training, coaching, and support – then success would be fairly easy to achieve.
+If they invested in their major gifts program by hiring more staff and then investing in the systems, training, coaching, and support – then financial success would be fairly easy to achieve.

-We projected a HUGE 10 to 1 return on investment.
+A HUGE projected 10 to 1 return on investment.

 The numbers were pretty amazing, with a 10:1 return on investment (ROI).
 If the organization invested around $300,000 in new fundraising staff and training, they could expect to receive an additional $3 million per year in giving from the major donors.

-The board members became thoughtful.
+The board members mulled it over.
 I could see them weighing the pros and cons of taking some money out of the organization’s reserves and investing it for this huge return on their investment.

 But one board member got cold feet: “We can’t possibly spend that much on fundraising!” he said.
 He wanted to back away from the strategy because he couldn’t connect the dots between investing the money – and seeing the exponential return.